fabio-writes-code/Open-Stage-Control-Presets/readme.md

 # MIDI Surface Preset Creator for Cubase and Open Stage Control

-Python script to generate all the files to sync Cubase Midi Generator, Open Stage control and Cubase.
+Python script to generate required the files to sync Cubase Midi Generator, Open Stage control and Cubase.

 ### Languages and Tools